dkassab/hands-on-with-kubernetes-gke/README.md

 2. Click link to navigate in the Google Cloud Console to API Manager > Library https://console.cloud.google.com/apis/library.
 Enable the Compute Engine and Container Engine API:
 ![Compute and Container Engine](http://i.imgur.com/obCh0lP.png)
 ![Enable APIs](http://i.imgur.com/BThkhfK.png)
-3. Download Google SDK for Mac, Linux or Windows: https://cloud.google.com/sdk/ The SDK is used to run commands in PowerShell (Windows) or the Mac OS X terminal.
+3. Download Google SDK for Mac, Linux or Windows: https://cloud.google.com/sdk/.
+During this workshop we will use the Google Cloud shell but in everyday usage you would use the SDK to run commands in PowerShell (Windows) or the Mac OS X terminal.
-4. Clone of this repo to upload applications

 ## Course Documents